 Speed and performance

 CactusVPN offers 25 servers located in 15 countries, which is a low number compared to the bigger VPN brands on the block.
-The company looks to solve this problem by offering their Smart DNS service.
+The company looks to solve this problem by offering its Smart DNS service.
 It’s a method that tricks a geo-restricted website by changing your DNS settings to appear to be local instead of re-routing your internet connection traffic through a VPN server.

-Unfortunately, that doesn’t help if you want to unblock content from countries other than the US, the UK, Germany, Poland, Canada, France, Sweden, Switzerland or Australia.
+Unfortunately, that doesn’t help if you want to unblock content from countries other than the US, the UK, Germany, Poland, Canada, France, Sweden, Switzerland, or Australia.

 Speed test results